Anchorages

 Locations

-See our User's Guide to the Fiordland Marine Area for descriptions and detailed maps of anchorages, moorings and no-anchoring areas.
+See our Fiordland by Sea guide for descriptions and detailed maps of anchorages, moorings and no-anchoring areas.

 No-anchoring areas